Mario Party 5

 Selecting "Mini-Game" will crash the system (it should bring up the menu below), while selecting "Demo" will fade to a black screen, then back to the title.

-Replace mdparty.bin (data Folder) and mdpartyDll.rel (dll folder) with e3setup.bin, e3setupDLL.rel.
+Replace mdparty.bin (data Folder) and mdpartyDll.rel (dll folder) with e3setup.bin, e3setupDLL.rel, or use one of the below Action Replay codes.
 Select Party Mode from the main menu and this menu will appear instead.

 Interestingly, Boo and Koopa Kid can't be selected on this menu, presumably because their characters weren't done in time for E3.